 When Can I Sell My House In Foreclosure?

+Technically, while you can sell your home anytime before it goes to auction, you should never wait that long.
 To sell your house in Harvest, several things have to take place.

 First off, a title company will need at least seven days to turn around the title work and get all of the paperwork together.
 Also, if the buyer will be getting financing, that will take at least a month for their lender to complete the underwriting process.